Community murals & public art

 Mural projects can revitalise and restore our neighbourhoods, communities and public spaces.

-Council supports new mural projects in two ways:
+Council supports new mural projects in three ways:

 1. Artists or community groups who have an idea for a new work on a Council-owned or managed park or piece of land can submit an application form online at any time.